UniversalDependencies/docs/contribute.md

 for adding a new language/treebank and then get in touch with us.

 * If you want to contribute to a release, please follow the steps in the [release checklist](release_checklist.html).
+  * Specific to release 2.0: if you want your treebank included in the CoNLL 2017 shared task, [read this](http://universaldependencies.org/conll17/inclusion-rules.html).

 * If you want to contribute to language-specific documentation, see the last section of the [release checklist](release_checklist.html#language-specific-guidelines).